MLBazaar/MLPrimitives/docs/getting_started/concepts.rst

+.. _concepts:

 Basic Concepts
 ==============

-Before diving into advance usage and contributions, let's review the the basic concept of the library to help you get started.
+Before diving into advanced usage and contributions, let's review the basic concept of the library to help you get started.

 What is a primitive?